epistoteles/Modergator/.github/README.md

 The detection of hatespeech for memes has been developed by Niklas Muennighoff (https://github.com/Muennighoff/vilio).
 This model has been trained on the Facebook dataset for multimodal natural language processing ([data set](https://ai.facebook.com/tools/hatefulmemes/)).
 We kept the model, but added the capability to give a prediction for a single meme as input.

 Hint: Images that don't contain text won't be forwarded to this api.
+Also, image links need to end in 'png', 'jpg', 'jpeg', 'gif', 'JPG' or 'JPEG'!

 ### 🧍‍♂️ Target API